 Tax benefits carry obligations.
-Associations and foundations are generally obliged to present their annual accounts and reports annually to the corresponding registries.
+Both the associations declared of public utility and the foundations are obliged to present their annual accounts and reports annually to the corresponding registries.
+If the administration considers that they do not meet the requirements, it can revoke the public utility of an association or request the extinction of a foundation.